fdbozzo/foxbin2prg/.github/ISSUE_TEMPLATE/bug_report.md

 _What is the actual result of the above steps?_

+## 📷 Config

+**Do not include your normal config.**
+Please add your current full configuration.
+Create a config file via `DO FOXBIN2PRG.PRG WITH '-C','path-to-source\FoxBin.cfg'` , zip and add here.

 ## 📷 Screenshots

 _Are there any useful screenshots?
 WinKey+Shift+S and then just paste them directly into the form_